CPernet/ReproducibleQuantitativeDataScience/README.md

 - P-hacking your data - lecture (CP)
 - Understanding p-values (see [notebook](https://github.com/CPernet/ReproducibleQuantitativeDataScience/tree/main/p_values))
 - Feedback on coursework and discuss further issue to make your PhD reproducible (MG, MH, CP)
-- Computational reproducibility (lecture and practical all afternoon - [install docker on your own machine](https://docs.docker.com/engine/install/) before the course so you can use a container and then build a container  -- MH)
+- Computational reproducibility (lecture and practical all afternoon -- MH).
+Please prepare before the course:
+  - [install docker on your own machine](https://docs.docker.com/engine/install/) so you can use a container and then build a container.
+  - We will reproduce a full paper, to safe download time during the practical, please download the two files at https://datapub.fz-juelich.de/studyforrest/remodnav/docker-layers beforehand
+  - [install DataLad on your own machine](https://handbook.datalad.org/r?install) to be able to execute all steps to reproduce the paper, and to be able to make your own reproducible in the same way

 ### Course work